 Founded by Holocaust survivors in 1984, we have educated more than 700,000 students and currently house more than 1,500 Survivor testimonies and approximately 20,000 artefacts.

-We are currently rebuilding our Museum with plans to re-open in late 2022.
+We are currently rebuilding our Museum with plans to re-open in early 2023.
 Our education programs and events are continuing in our temporary site.

 The Melbourne Holocaust Museum is dedicated to the memory of the six million Jews murdered by the Nazis and their collaborators between 1933 and 1945.

 We consider the finest memorial to all victims of racist policies to be an educational program that aims to combat antisemitism, racism and prejudice in the community and fosters understanding between peoples.

 Our museum opened its doors in 1984, when a dedicated and passionate group of people, including many Holocaust survivors, came together for a singular purpose: to educate the public about the events of the Holocaust with a view to preventing antisemitism and racism in society.

 Following a generous donation from the late Mina Fink in memory of her late husband, Leo Fink, an old double-storey building (a former dance school) was purchased at 13 Selwyn Street Elsternwick and subsequently turned into a space suitable for a museum and a library.

 The centre was almost entirely run by volunteers, mostly Holocaust survivors.
 Many of them retrained to become educators, archivists, librarians and curators, whilst also seeking input from experts in these fields. upport came from the community of survivors and their descendants.